ryanmakau560-debug/Lume/README.md

 # LUME | Intelligent Business Terminal 🚀

-Lume is a high-end, responsive web dashboard developed for Adlum Spa & Barber.
+Lume is a high-end, responsive web dashboard developed for crypto analysts.
 It combines sleek, modern aesthetics with Lume Insights, a custom AI-driven financial analyst designed to provide sharp, witty, and actionable business feedback.

 ---